When Easter rolls around, grocery store displays explode with chocolate eggs, jellybeans, and marshmallow bunnies.

 Photo by Canadian Family.

 Taste and Tell turned the simple snack of carrots and hummus into an Easter party centerpiece.
-She made individual carrot servings by dipping carrots topped with parsley leaves into tiny flowerpots filled with hummus.
+She makes individual carrot servings by dipping carrots topped with parsley leaves into tiny flowerpots filled with hummus.

 Photo by Taste and Tell.